OffchainLabs/arbitrum-docs/arbitrum-docs/node-running/how-tos/read-sequencer-feed.md

 ---
-title: "How to read the sequencer feed"
+title: "How to Read the Sequencer Feed?"
 todos:
   - Follow convention and style guide
   - Communicate "who this is for" and "under which scenarios this is useful".